About Wondering Steps

 I have recently added an optional paid subscription.
 If you are enjoying my newsletter, please consider taking out a paid subscription if you can afford to do so.
 By subscribing to my paid Substack you are helping me (as a single mother with multiple disabilities) to have a regular income in order to pay my bills.

-For now, I am expecting that most of my writing will be available for free.
+For now, most of my writing will be available for free for a few weeks before it slips into the archives.
 Please share it widely, with anyone who you think would enjoy it.

 You can unsubscribe here anytime.
 I won’t be offended!